ResourcefulHumans/www/README.md

 ### Deployment

 :rocket: Deployment for this package is automated via [Travis CI](https://github.com/ResourcefulHumans/www/blob/master/.travis.yml).
+**Every commit can potentially trigger a deploy.**

 If *lint* is run without an error, and Travis is building a tag, `make deploy` will be executed to publish the RH and netwoRHk websites.